jneen/parsimmon/API.md

 ## Parsimmon.succeed(result)

-Returns a parser that doesn't consume any input, and yields `result`.
+Returns a parser that doesn't consume any input and yields `result`.

 ## Parsimmon.of(result)